ahmedraufofficial/ahmedraufofficial/README.md

 - **Messaging Systems**: Knowledgeable in Kafka for real-time data streaming.

-- **SaaS and Integrations**: I develop Atlassian Forge Apps and integrate various services to streamline workflows.
+- **SaaS and Integrations**: I develop Atlassian Forge Apps, Salesforce lightining components and integrate various other services to streamline workflows.

-## Work Experience

-### Integrations Engineer at Bespin Global

-- Designed serverless architectures on AWS and Azure for automation and efficiency.

-- Configured event notifications and triggers across cloud resources using DevOps pipelines.

-- Leveraged Terraform for infrastructure replication and effective state management.

-- Developed cloud-based solutions integrating third-party services and big data analytics.

-- Created Atlassian Forge Apps and integrated chatbot functionality.

-- Implemented Kubernetes and Docker deployments with Jenkins.

-- Promoted continuous improvement and innovation through cloud and Linux-based services.

-### Full Stack Engineer at Binge.ae

-- Automated deployment of full-stack applications onto Docker containers using Jenkins pipelines.

-- Developed and updated components in Node.js, PHP, and Vue.js frameworks.

-- Architected and deployed multi-domain websites on Azure Portal with Nginx.

-### Full Stack Developer at Unique Homes Properties

-- Designed a Python Flask Server for API handling and user authentication.

-- Managed CentOS Virtual Private Server configuration and security.

-- Designed and wrote front-end components using Jinja, HTML, CSS, JS, and JQuery.
+- **Database Management**: Skilled in working with MySQL, MariaDB, MongoDB, and Redis for efficient data storage and retrieval.

 ## Let's Connect